hgoncalv/find_similar_image/README.md

 # find_similar_image
-python script to find image by fragment of the original (works with flipped image too)
+Fast python script to find image by fragment of the original (works with flipped image too) Made to work with folders with many ... i mean... many files